subscribe to ourNewsletter

 Lately, it seems the minimalist movement has taken the world by storm.
 Organizational shows like “Tidying up with Marie Kondo” have taken decluttering and getting rid of unnecessary things that don’t “spark joy” to another level.

-Though some may say it’s a fad, others designate the calm and tranquility that come from clutter-free living as a way of life.
+Though some may say it’s a fad, others designate the calm and tranquility that comes from clutter-free living as a way of life.
 In a world of stress, excess, and junk, the simplistic lifestyle may be just what you need.
 After all, a clutter-free home is a happy home, right?

 So, where do you start?
 The kitchen is a mainstay in every house and a room where clutter often migrates, but the bathroom is the quintessential room to start your minimalism journey.
 It’s often filled with tools, trinkets, unflattering objects, hordes of products, and décor.
 Not only that, but it’s also one of the most used rooms in the house!